If you are worried about an adult or yourself please contact Southampton Adult Social Care on:

 Remember, in an emergency you should always call 999.

-The following information will help you understand how reports about safeguarding concerns for adults and vulnerable people are dealt with.
+The following will help you understand how reports about safeguarding concerns for adults are dealt with.
 Please remember that any abuse is unacceptable.
 If you believe a crime has been committed please contact the Police.

 What will happen next?

-· talking to you and other people involved to find out what has happened
+- Talking to the person and other people involved to find out what has happened

-· planning what to do to safeguard the person being abused
+- Planning what to do to safeguard the person being abused or harmed